yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 Automatic Instrumentation isnt as good in the frontend.

-#  Send Data to required backend lang  dependent
+#  Send Data to  Backend "lang-dependent"

-## 1-  Install your backend required language packages
+## 1-  Install Backend Packages

 go to backend